 - You need to carefully review all Aritic PinPoint integrations, add-ons, etc., in terms of language for them to be compliant with the GDPR requirements.
 These add-ons, plugins, and integration need to sufficiently disclose the intended use of the data being collected and must have clear details about any plans of processing you have with the data.

 - Aritic PinPoint must also be introduced to your subscribers before you can hand over their data to us for processing.
 It is advisable that the language of your organization’s privacy statement, for example, include Aritic as the data processor and your customers are aware of the possible actions we intend to take with their data.
 This should ensure that there is the required transparency in the interaction you have with your customers, that is the basis of GDPR compliance.

-Aritic PinPoint has been working in-line with the GDPR requirements with a keen eye for detail.
+Aritic PinPoint has been working in line with the GDPR compliance requirements with a keen eye for detail.
 And our products are regularly updated to accommodate the terms laid down by the new law.
-Please feel free to get in touch with us in case you have any further question related to GDPR at firstname.lastname@example.org.
+Please feel free to get in touch with us in case you have any further questions related to GDPR at firstname.lastname@example.org.

 A person’s personal data may be sensitive, but it is not always considered to be ‘sensitive personal data.’
 For example, a person’s name and address are generally not classed as sensitive information.

 ⭐ What counts as a GDPR breach?

 A breach of the GDPR means that personal data has been compromised.
 A breach can occur when there is a loss of control over personal data, leading to an actual risk of harm to the individual or their rights and freedoms.

 ⭐ Who should comply with GDPR?